 Compared to larger corporations, smaller businesses are often ill-equipped to deal with cyber attacks, not only because of the misconception that the investment required is too expensive on a modest budget but also because they generally underestimate the threat that they pose.
 It’s a mistake to assume that only bigger businesses are prone to cyber attacks, especially when you consider the fact that they often have better cybersecurity measures in place.

 Even worse are the repercussions that an attack can have on a small business.
 Since the damage which can be done can be far costlier to repair, it’s often better to opt for preventative measures and acquire the services of cybersecurity professionals.
+Such security measures are just like securing your business with virtual security guards with complete AR-10 rifle that will repel all attacks on you 24/7.

 3. Embrace mobility